President Shirley V. Hoogstra

 Shapri D. LoMaglio, J.D.

-Vice President for Government & External Relations
+Senior Vice President for Government & External Relations

 Shapri D. LoMaglio leads the CCCU’s response to legislative, legal, and regulatory matters on behalf of its more than 180 institutions of Christ-centered higher education.
 She advocates on their behalf in Washington, D.C. on a wide range of policy issues rooted in their shared faith.
 LoMaglio is a graduate of CCCU member institution Gordon College (Wenham, Mass.) and earned her Juris Doctorate from the University of Arizona (Tucson).